redhat-cop/resource-locker-operator/README.md

 * the `kubectl.kubernetes.io/last-applied-configuration`.
 * the status reported by the CR.

-LockedResources reported from these three sources of information will b compared with the desired set of resources.
-Resources that does not appear in the desired set will be deleted.
+LockedResources reported from these three sources of information will be compared with the desired set of resources.
+Resources that do not appear in the desired set will be deleted.
 This method is not 100% failsafe.
-In particular is someone disable the operator and at the same time changes a ResourceLocker CR by deleting a locked resource, it is possible that a locker resource becomes orphaned and be left un-managed.
+In particular, if someone disables the operator and at the same time changes a ResourceLocker CR by deleting a locked resource, it is possible that a locker resource becomes orphaned and be left un-managed.
 Again the operator does not try to undo patches when `LockedPatches` are removed from a `ResourceLocker` CR.

 ## Local Development